 A Word of Guidance

-Do not view the ASSET merely as an assessment tool for course placement.
+Do not view this merely as an assessment tool for course placement.
 View it rather as a tool for understanding your abilities better.
-When you think of ASSET as a positive and fair judgment of your aptitude, you shall be able to prepare with sincerity.
+When you think of it as a positive and fair judgment of your aptitude, you shall be able to prepare with sincerity.
 Moreover, you shall endeavor to learn from the results and work towards overcoming your weaknesses.
-A positive attitude shall yield you positive results from ASSET, no matter how average your scores are.
+A positive attitude shall yield you positive results, no matter how average your scores are.